IBM Cloud Docs

 Procedure to view a summary of Cloud Director sites

-2. In the VMware Cloud Foundation as a Service table, click the Cloud director sites tab to view the summary of sites that are provisioned.
+2. On the VMware Cloud Foundation as a Service page, view the summary of Cloud Director sites and the VDCs that are provisioned for each site.
+Each site summary includes the following information.

-3. Expand the site row to view the summary of VDCs that are provisioned for that site.
+3. View the summary of VDCs that are provisioned for the site.

 Item Description